Skip to content

 Sectors, which are most fertile for deep tech applications are life-science, computing, food and agri-tech, aerospace, energy and clean-tech, industrial technologies, telecom, new materials, chemistry.
 However deep tech also includes, among other things, artificial intelligence, deep learning and machine learning.
 We welcome applications from all deep tech fields of activity.

 The eligibility check is done via a self-assessment questionnaire in the application form.
-If selected for funding, a legal validation will take place.
-These will require some documents that may take some time to collect, please take that into consideration.
+At the application stage, no legal documentation is required from applicants.
+It is only if selected for funding that an entity proceeds to the legal validation process.
+This will require some documents that may take some time to collect, please take that into consideration.
 The requested elements for validation are:

 • To validate the identity and the power of attorney of the person who will sign the sub-grantee, Women TechEU will ask for the ID number and an ID scanned copy of the signatory.
 On the scanned copy, personal information included on the ID card could be covered if not relevant for the contract signature such as religion, ethnicity and/or personal address.
 The picture, expiry date, name, surname, gender, number of the document and nationality should be visible without exception.
 Women TechEU will also ask for the power of attorney of the person who will sign the Sub-grantee agreement.